10% off for first time customers! Use code “daytrypfirst” at checkout.

 Phentermine is an appetite suppressant that has been used since the 1950s for short-term weight loss.
 Chemically, it’s a sympathomimetic amine, similar to an amphetamine.
 Phentermine stimulates the release of norepinephrine (and epinephrine) in the hypothalamus, the brain region that controls hunger.
 This burst of adrenaline-like neurotransmitters tricks your body into feeling not hungry.
 Essentially, phentermine puts your body in a mild “fight or flight” state, reducing appetite.
 Because of this mechanism, phentermine is also a central nervous system stimulant.
 Many users report increased alertness or energy while on phentermine, along with a diminished urge to eat.
 However, this comes at the cost of potential stimulant side effects (as we’ll cover below).

-In summary, semaglutide works hormonally to enhance satiety, whereas phentermine works neurologically to blunt hunger.
+In summary, semaglutide acts via hormones to enhance satiety, whereas phentermine acts via neural mechanisms to blunt hunger.
 Semaglutide’s GLP-1 mechanism affects metabolic pathways and can improve blood sugar control, while phentermine’s mechanism is more about triggering a stress response to reduce appetite.
 These differences in action underlie many of the other contrasts between the two drugs.

 Weight Loss Efficacy: Which Helps You Lose More?